civiform/docs/docs/user-manual/civiform-admin-guide/map-questions.md

 # Map questions

-Map questions allow applicants to interact with a geographic interface to select locations relevant to their application.
+Map questions allow applicants to view and select service locations on an interactive map.
 This section covers the detailed setup and configuration options for map questions.

 ## Setup requirements